 6. Take Surfing Lessons

-The surf film “The Endless Summer” filmed in 1966 put The Gold Coast of Costa Rica on the map as a world class surfers destination.
+The surf film “The Endless Summer II” filmed in 1994 put The Gold Coast of Costa Rica on the map as a world class surfering destination.
 Most every local grows up learning to surf, and even if you have never tried it before, this is a terrific place to learn.
 Flamingo isn’t a surf beach, but some of the very finest are located just 15 – 40 minutes away.
 Playa Grande, Tamarindo and Playa Avellanas are great spots and there are boards for rent and lessons available.

 7. Eat at Lola’s on Playa Avellanas

 After playing a round of golf at Pinilla or surfing at Playa Avellanas, you deserve to have lunch and drinks at Lola’s.
 This place deserves it’s own special mention for several reasons.
 First of all is Lola, the pig.
 She lives right on the property in very nice digs, and absolutely loves to walk down to the beach and take a swim several times each day.
 She can be very social, and she has been known to walk up to tables and root around in beach totes looking for snacks.
-The original Lola is no longer with us, but her successor, Lolita, is every bit as large and charming.
-She has been well trained by the owners.
+The original Lola is no longer with us, but her successors are a charming pair named Ave & Ana.
+They are very well behaved and enjoy a pampered life at the beach.
 Second of all is the beautiful setting of the beach front restaurant under Royal palms and banyan trees.
 The tables and chairs are hand crafted out of native woods.
 The menu is filled with delicious entrees and fruit smoothies which can have shots of local rum or guaro added, but don’t expect to find any pork on the menu.

 8. Go Sport Fishing